Why use Emverio Workplace Solutions for Workplace Mediations?

 How to prepare for your mediation?
 To prepare for your workplace mediation we at recommend that you don’t stress about your participation.
 Try and get some sleep and not to think about it too much.
 Remember, it is an opportunity and it’s informal.
-This means that your workplace more likely than not believes you have the skill and capacity to resolve this before it escalates further and that is a good thing.
+This means that your workplace likely believes you have the skill and capacity to resolve this before it escalates further and that is a good thing.

-Nevertheless, if you want to prepare for your mediation we suggest that you think about:
+Nevertheless, if you want to prepare for your mediation, we suggest that you think about:

 - What you want to talk about.
 What are the areas that are important for you to talk to the other person about?
-This might be for example, the way that you communicate with each other.
+This might be, for example, the way that you communicate with each other.

 - Come up with at least three suggestions that you think might work to improve that area in the future.

 - Think about what you think might work in the future to avoid the matter escalating to mediation again.
 Anna Faoagali states that: